 First impressions count.
 Turn up at the right place and be on time.
 Do a practice run if you are not familiar with the location.
 If you are going to be late, let them know!
 Dress appropriately.
-Research the organisation to get a feel for what appropriate is - and be a bit smarter than the average employee.
+Research the organisation to get a feel for what is appropriate - and be a bit smarter than the average employee, even in an online interview.
 Display confidence and be polite and friendly to everyone you you meet.
-Make eye contact and shake hands when offered.
+While shaking hands is not expected at the moment, do make eye contact and smile.

 Once the interview has started take your lead from the interviewer(s).
 Hopefully you will establish a rapport and the interview will flow with both sides able to ask questions.

 - Listen carefully to questions and clarify if you are unsure.